 Either people won’t take you seriously, or they will try to understand you.
 Still, the moment they realize they can’t understand you, you will have no option but to wait for someone who knows the language.

 You may not need to learn Polish now for your current job.
-But, you can’t negate that a less popular tongue can add significant value to your C.V. if you intend to stay there for a long time.
+But you can’t negate that a less popular tongue can add significant value to your C.V. if you intend to stay there for a long time.

 6. Difficult, but you can learn

 Polish is one of the most difficult languages for native English speakers.
-It becomes even more complex if you don’t know any other Slavic cousin languages before studying.
+It becomes even more complex if you don’t know other Slavic cousin languages before studying.

 No language is impossible to master if you have the 5 essential P’s — patience, passion, persistence, perseverance, and purpose.